 I’ll try to describe some of the news and trends that struck me the most.
 Keep in mind, though, that I saw only a fraction of the show, focusing on my particular slice of the communication landscape.
 So this is not a list of “most important” things from the show, just most important from my perspective.

 WebRTC occupied a lot of space at this conference, in terms of session topics, booths, demos and announcements.
 What’s strange about this is that many people still have trouble even defining it.
 See “What’s a WebRTC Application” by Dave Michels (one of our Top Analysts to Follow.)

 We are seeing real products and applications rolled out now that are WebRTC powered.
-LiveOps for example, uses it as the voice path for its at-home agents to use.
-By the way, I don’t think anyone has point this out, but the LiveOps model of having agents on demand essentially makes them the “Uber for call centers”.
+LiveOps, for example, uses it as the voice path for its at-home agents to use.
+By the way, I don’t think anyone has pointed this out, but the LiveOps model of having agents on demand essentially makes them the “Uber for call centers”.
 (Maybe somebody should write a blog post about that.)